-Social Security disability is an additional benefit which is available to eligible injured workers.
-If you have been or are expected to be off work for at least one year then consider applying.
-You can receive benefits under both the L&I and the SSD systems at the same time.
+Social Security Disability (SSD) is an additional benefit which is available to eligible injured workers.
+If you have been or are expected to be off work for at least one year then consider applying for SSD.
+You can receive benefits under both the Washington State L&I and the SSD systems at the same time.
 Apply for Social Security Disability to see if you are eligible.
-Keep in mind there is a 1 year off work requirement before Social Security disability payments can be made and the 2 year Medicare waiting period from the onset of the disability until medicare benefits can be granted.
+Keep in mind there is a 1 year off work requirement before Social Security disability payments can be made.
+There is a 2 year Medicare waiting period from the onset of the disability until Medicare benefits can be granted.
 Apply early because it’s a slow process.

 SSD & L&I are both similar to and different from each other.